joehand/smilingjoe/_posts/2011-07-22-cookies-happiness.markdown

 ---
 layout: post
-title: Cookies and Learning Happiness
+title: Cookies and Happiness

-meta_description:
+meta_description: Baking cookies and finding happiness are mostly the exact same thing.
-description:
+description: Baking cookies and finding happiness are mostly the exact same thing.
 ---

 I love baking chocolate chip cookies.
 For years I have worked to make my cookies better: slightly varying the amount of one ingredient or another, changing the baking time or temperature.
 Sometimes I fail terribly but most lead me closer to the ideal form of the chocolate chip cookie I am searching for.